Wet Thar Dok Htoe

 Yangon's most addictive street snack: an assortment of pork cuts and offal threaded onto bamboo skewers and simmered in a dark, savory soy broth.
 Diners pick their own skewers from the bubbling pot and dip them into a punchy garlic-chili sauce.

 Once an obscure snack, wet thar dok htoe exploded in popularity across Yangon over the past two decades, until pavement vendors with their steaming cauldrons became a nightly fixture rivaling even mohinga.
-The dish embodies the Burmese-Chinese street-food spirit of nose-to-tail thrift, transforming ears, tongue, intestine, and skin into something irresistible.
+The dish is nose-to-tail Burmese-Chinese street food at its most thrifty, turning ears, tongue, intestine, and skin into something irresistible.
 Crouched on plastic stools, friends count their empty skewers to tally the bill.

 The broth-soaked morsels are deeply savory with a gentle anise warmth, each cut offering a different texture from springy ear cartilage to silky liver.
 The raw garlic-chili dip lands hot and sharp, making one skewer impossible to stop at.